Tweedie Calculus: Applications of Tweedie Calculus

 Formally, let \(\mathbb S_{++}^d\) denote the set of symmetric positive definite \(d\times d\) matrices.
 The model is

 where \(V\sim\mathcal N(0,I_d)\), \((X,\Sigma)\sim P_{X,\Sigma}\), and \((X,\Sigma)\indep V\).
 It is common practice to consider $\Sigma$ to be known and equal to a sample-based estimate.

 At first glance, heteroskedasticity seems to put the model outside the scope of the preceding sections, since there is no single fixed noise distribution to deconvolve.
-The key observation is that, after conditioning on \(\Sigma=\Sigma_0\) and standardizing by \(\Sigma_0^{-1/2}\), the model becomes an additive Gaussian model with identity noise covariance.
-The results from Sections~\ref{S: Existence} and~\ref{S: Computation} can therefore be applied conditionally, yielding Tweedie representations in terms of the conditional density \(f_{Y\mid\Sigma}(\cdot\mid\Sigma_0)\).
+The key observation is that, after conditioning on \(\Sigma=\Sigma_0\) and standardizing by \(\Sigma_0^{-1/2}\), the model becomes an additive Gaussian model with identity noise covariance.\footnote{Conditional statements are understood after fixing a version of \(P_{X\mid\Sigma}\).
+Since regular conditional laws are unique up to null sets, the conclusions are unaffected by this choice outside a \(P_\Sigma\)-null set.} The results from Sections~\ref{S: Existence} and~\ref{S: Computation} can therefore be applied conditionally, yielding Tweedie representations in terms of the conditional density \(f_{Y\mid\Sigma}(\cdot\mid\Sigma_0)\).

 Critically, this conditional approach does not require an explicit model for the dependence between the latent parameter \(X\) and the noise covariance \(\Sigma\).
-This distinguishes the approach from the existing empirical Bayes literature on heteroskedastic normal means, which imposes parametric structure, or other restrictions, on the joint distribution \(P_{X,\Sigma}\) \citep{chamberlain1984,jiang2010empirical,efron2016empirical,Weinstein2018,ignatiadis2019covariate,kline2024discrimination,chen2026empirical}.
+This distinguishes the approach from the existing empirical Bayes literature on heteroskedastic normal means, which imposes parametric structure, or other restrictions, on the joint distribution \(P_{X,\Sigma}\); see \citep{chamberlain1984,jiang2010empirical,efron2016empirical,Weinstein2018,ignatiadis2019covariate,kline2024discrimination,chen2026empirical}.

 For a measurable function \(g:\mathbb R^d\to\mathbb R\), the objects of interest in this section are conditional posterior functionals of the form

 If \(\Sigma\) were degenerate at \(\Sigma_0\in\mathbb S_{++}^d\), this would reduce to the usual posterior quantity under Gaussian noise with covariance \(\Sigma_0\).
 In the general case, however, \(\Sigma\) is random, so the model is not initially of the additive-noise form studied in the previous sections.
 Conditioning on \(\Sigma=\Sigma_0\) removes this difficulty.
 To see this, define